yongincho/spider/README.md

 ### User Manual
-1. Login or Register for admin account
+1. Login or Register for an admin account
         - This will redirect the admin to the dashboard.
 2. Upload Facial Images through the Face Register tab on the Navbar
         - Those with Facial Images uploaded are granted access by face detection (using the camera module of the Raspberry Pi 3).